ermouth/couchbox/README.md

 }}
 ```
 With above config, POST-ing to `abc.example.com/cmd/sendmail/all/immediate` will
-call lambda, that presumably sends emails (and we configured it to have an
+call lambda, which presumably sends emails (and we configured it to have an
 access to `this._email` extension to be able to act this way).

 Unrecognized requests (no matching rules) by default return `404`.
 However,
-if config key `couchbox/api` has `"fallback"` property with an URL, Couchbox proxies
+if the `couchbox/api` config key has `"fallback"` property with an URL, Couchbox proxies
 all unrecognized requests to the URL given.
 The `"hostKey"` property overrides
 `Host` header for proxied requests.